-- Verbal Warning Bullying Incident Log completed. - After School detention Parent informed - Internal Exclusion Parent invited to school. - Strong sanctions such as permanent or fixed period exclusion may be necessary in cases of severe and persistent bullying. - Pupils who bully may be required to sign and anti bullying contract.
+- Verbal Warning Bullying Incident Log completed. - After School detention Parent informed - Internal Exclusion Parent invited to school. - Strong sanctions such as exclusions may be necessary in cases of severe and persistent bullying. - Pupils who bully may be required to sign an anti-bullying contract.